simon-ritchie/apysc/docs_src/source/graphics_base_line_round_dot_setting.md

 ## What interface is this?

-The `line_round_dot_setting` property interface updates or get the instance's current line round dot setting.
+The `line_round_dot_setting` property interface updates or get the instance's current line-round dot setting.

 ## Basic usage